Moral Theology

 1. Augustine of Hippo.
 Confessions.
 Translated by R.S.
 Pine-Coffin.
 London: Penguin Classics, 1961.

-3. Council of Trent.
+5. Council of Trent.
 “Decree on Justification.”
+Session 6 (1547).
 In Decrees of the Ecumenical Councils, edited by Norman Tanner.
 Washington, DC: Georgetown University Press, 1990.

-4. Second Council of Orange.
-“Canons on Grace.”
+6. Second Council of Orange.
+“Canons on Grace and Free Will” (529).
 In The Sources of Catholic Dogma, edited by Heinrich Denzinger.
 St. Louis: B. Herder Book Co., 1957.

-5. Luis de Molina.
-On Divine Foreknowledge.
-Translated by Alfred J. Freddoso.
+7. Luis de Molina.
+Concordia liberi arbitrii cum gratiae donis (1588).
+Translated excerpts in Alfred J. Freddoso, On Divine Foreknowledge.
 Ithaca: Cornell University Press, 1988.

-6. Vatican II.
-“Dogmatic Constitution on the Church (Lumen Gentium).”
+8. Vatican II.
+Lumen Gentium and Gaudium et Spes.
 In Vatican Council II: The Conciliar and Post Conciliar Documents, edited by Austin Flannery.
 Northport, NY: Costello Publishing, 1996.

 Further Reading